-- Notice of Jeopardy Levy and Right of Appeal;
+- Jeopardy Levy and Right of Appeal

-- Notice of Levy on Your State Tax Refund—Notice of Your Right to a Hearing; or
+- Levy on Your State Tax Refund

-- Post Levy Collection Due Process (CDP) Notice.
+- Post Levy Collection Due Process (CDP) Notice

-In certain circumstances the IRS can be surprisingly forgiving about penalties.
-A variety of administrative and legislatively required programs provide penalty relief and can even refund penalties that were already paid.
+In certain circumstances, the IRS can be surprisingly forgiving about penalties.
+Various administrative and legislatively required programs provide penalty relief.
+They can even refund penalties already paid.
 The main type of penalty relief is Reasonable Cause.

-Reasonable cause penalty relief is available to those who can establish (per IRS guidelines) that as the name suggests they had reasonable cause for why the taxes were not paid on time or a filing deadline was not met.
-In addition to Reasonable Cause Penalty Abatement, First Time penalty abatement also currently exists for otherwise compliant taxpayers with a substantially clean compliance history.
+Available to those who can establish per IRS guidelines, as the name suggests, reasonable cause for why they did not pay their taxes on time or did not meet a filing deadline.
+In addition to Reasonable Cause Penalty Abatement, First Time penalty abatement also exists for otherwise compliant taxpayers with a substantially clean compliance history.

-Generally, factors such as health, age, mental status, financial status, education level, business prudence, reliance on the advice of a tax professional and extenuating circumstances such as fire, natural disaster, death in the family, military service overseas and serious illness will be considered when the IRS receives a request for abatement based on a reasonable cause argument.
+Generally, factors such as health, age, mental status, financial status, education level, business prudence, reliance on the advice of a tax professional, and extenuating circumstances such as fire, natural disaster, death in the family, military service overseas, and serious illness will be considered when the IRS receives a request for abatement based on a reasonable cause argument.

 First Time Penalty Abatements

-To qualify for First Time Abatement Treatment the taxpayer’s prior three years of compliance for the return in question must be clean.
-“Clean” is defined as having no substantial penalties yet claims are routinely denied over insubstantial amounts.
+To qualify for First Time Abatement Treatment, the taxpayer’s prior three years of compliance for the return in question must be clean.
+“Clean” is defined as having no substantial penalties.
+Yet, claims are routinely denied over insubstantial amounts.

-Taxpayers should know that First Time Abatement is an administrative relief measure and the IRS is not bound to provide it nor is there law from which a taxpayer can attempt to force the IRS to provide a First Time Abatement.
+Taxpayers should know that First Time Abatement is an administrative relief measure.
+The IRS is not bound to provide it.
+No law exists from which a taxpayer can attempt to force the IRS to provide a First Time Abatement.

-Some practitioners report that this limit is in the vicinity of 1,000 dollars while others have reported verbal First Time Abatements as high as 30,000.
-These discrepancies are possibly due to the relative size of the taxpayers amount due or changes in administrative posture over time.
+Some practitioners report that this limit is in the vicinity of $1,000.
+Others have reported verbal First Time Abatements as high as $30,000.
+These discrepancies are possibly due to the relative size of the taxpayers’ amount due or changes in administrative posture over time.

-Security Clearances, Public Officials, Known Persons, Government Employees and Targeted Groups
+Security Clearance, Known Persons, & Targeted Groups

-The IRS relies on what is referred to as “voluntary compliance” to enforce the collection of taxes.
-This doesn’t mean that they view the payment of taxes as voluntary, as in you can chose whether or not to pay taxes without facing negative consequences, but rather represents the reality is that the IRS has neither the financial or personal resources to knock on every door from which they collect taxes.
+The IRS relies on “voluntary compliance” to enforce taxes.
+This doesn’t mean that they view the payment of taxes as voluntary, as in you can choose whether or not to pay taxes without facing negative consequences.
+Rather, the IRS lacks the financial or personal resources to knock on every door from which they collect taxes.

 Representing such taxpayers requires an extra degree of sensitivity and planning.
-In particular, unlike many taxpayers who may be looking to pay the absolute minimum due people in this group may want to prioritize other goals such as avoiding the filing of lien in the public record, avoiding a wage garnishment that will alert their employee to the issue, settling the issue out of court, and/or avoiding the possible seizure of a passport or licensing document that would impede their ability to work and travel.
+In particular, unlike taxpayers looking to pay the absolute minimum due, people in this group may want to prioritize other goals.
+For example, avoiding the filing of lien in the public record, a wage garnishment that alerts their employer to the issue, settling the issue out of court.
+The possible seizure of a passport or licensing document could impede their ability to work and travel.

 Private Debt Collectors

-Private Debt collectors are not new to the IRS, but they have been absent for a while.
-The IRS recently restarted a program where Federal Tax Debts (usually owed by lower income persons because larger debts are kept in house) are handed off to private debt collectors who are paid commission on the amounts they collect.
+Private Debt collectors are not new to the IRS.
+They have been absent for a while.
+The IRS recently restarted a program where Federal Tax Debts, usually owed by lower-income people.
+Larger debts kept in-house go off to private debt collectors paid commission on the amounts they collect.